Written by Kamakshi Anand, a grade 11 student.

 We demand equality.
 We crave for it.
 And we must have it.
 But not when it comes to immigration.
 All countries cannot afford the cost of open borders and shouldn’t have to if it threatens the lives of those who already reside in the respective countries.
 Countries that have an excess of production or supply. capital like the United States, Germany, Canada, etc. can and should have open borders.
 Open borders do not mean abolishing borders, but borders with minimal restrictions on the movement of goods/people.
 Bryan Caplan, an economist at George Mason, has offered “keyhole” solutions to answer questions on immigration.
 “If immigrants hurt American workers, we can charge immigrants higher taxes or admission fees, and use the revenue to compensate the losers,” he wrote.
 “If immigrants burden American taxpayers, we can make immigrants ineligible for benefits.
 If immigrants hurt American culture, we can impose tests of English fluency and cultural literacy.
 If immigrants hurt American liberty, we can refuse to give them the right to vote.
 Whatever your complaint happens to be, immigration restrictions are a needlessly draconian remedy.”

 On the other hand, densely populated countries like India that have an excess of production or supply. labour and are capital deficient must not open their borders.
 The India-Nepal open border is a prime example of the strain on resources that poorly regulated borders can cause.
 India has a large youth population that is eligible and skilled but unemployed due to a lack of opportunities.
 The uneducated labour class that works as domestic help has lost its employment due to Nepalis who speak English and are hence seen as more “suitable” and “sophisticated” for the job.
 The blame is, although, subconsciously borne by these immigrants, the government is also accountable for the current state of affairs.
-As a result of a lack of employment and a potential waste of potential, Indians are immigrating to western countries.
+As a result of a lack of employment and a Having or showing the capacity to develop into something in ...
+More waste of Having or showing the capacity to develop into something in ...
+More, Indians are immigrating to western countries.
 Another contributing factor to the current numbers of immigrants from India is the stereotypical mindset that drives westernisation.
 A deep-rooted stigma in Indian society is the judgment of education, sophistication, and “eliteness” by ticking the box of fluent English speakers and western outlook.
 Many upper-class persons, hence, prefer to reside abroad and immigrate.
 In such a situation, it would make sense for India to have the policy of paid citizenship because it needs capital for economic growth more than labour and not further compromise the already low unemployment opportunities.

 According to a UN report on migration trends, India is, unsurprisingly, the largest country of origin of international migrants with the top destination of migration being the USA.
 The USA remains so due to its favourable government policies that now, seem to be taking a turn in the opposite direction for a multitude of reasons and this change in the wind is not proving profitable as the conservatives hoped or even implied.
 From the available demographic data of the USA, it is clear that the US population is shrinking and aging at an alarming rate and if such a trend was to continue, it would greatly affect programs like Social Security and Medicare that require an economically active tax base.
 Leftists continue to push for open borders with the argument that the US in fact, needs more immigrants, not simply to feed a cultural curiosity but to maintain the current levels of economic growth and welfare provisions.
 Economists’ consensus estimate is that open borders would roughly double world Gross Domestic Product, enough to virtually eliminate global poverty (Clemens 2011).
 The view that conservatives hold very close to their hearts, in most cases, is flawed because it chooses to ignore the sciences, be it social or environmental.